GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 This code is also available as a [live example of an AMD module](http://tiagorg.com/js-modules/amd/index.html).
 Make sure to [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/amd).

+### Is there any interop?

-PS: As you might suppose, you will run into both standards quite frequently, and there will be times you might want to use a CommonJS module on an AMD component and vice-versa.
-Please allow me to spoil your surprise: they are not naturally compatible!
+As you might suppose, you will run into both standards quite frequently, and there will be times you might want to use a CommonJS module with an AMD component and vice-versa.
+Please allow me to spoil your surprise: these standards are not naturally compatible!

-Nevertheless, a number of approaches are there to provide such compatibility,  striving to come up with a way to write your module just once and have it working on both standards.
-Great examples are [UMD](https://github.com/umdjs/umd), [SystemJS](https://github.com/systemjs/systemjs) and [uRequire](http://urequire.org).
+Nevertheless, a number of approaches are there to provide more compatibility between CommonJS and AMD, striving to come up with a way to write your module just once and have it working on both standards.
+Great interop examples are [UMD](https://github.com/umdjs/umd), [SystemJS](https://github.com/systemjs/systemjs) and [uRequire](http://urequire.org).

+AMD aficionados might also consider [Almond](https://github.com/jrburke/almond), a nifty lightweight AMD implementation which natively supports both synchronous and asynchronous loading.
+It is not really interop, however it is a single solution that benefits from both worlds.

 ## Now, forget about that.
 ES6 is right around the corner!